MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Experiment Setup

 \section{Experiment Setup}

-We used the Huggingface framework \citep{huggingface} to load dataset and evaluate the guardrails and applied the default greedy decoding for decoder-based guardrails.
+We used the Huggingface framework \citep{huggingface} to load dataset and evaluate the guardrails and applied the default greedy decoding for all guardrails.
 Our training is performed on 4 NVIDIA RTX A100 (80G) GPUs, and vLLM \citep{vllm} is used to optimize inference speed.

-For training data configuration, during the SFT stage, we train on the full English seed dataset (20.3K examples) combined with the translations generated from the sampled 2,000 seed examples.
+For training data configuration, during the SFT stage, we train on the full English seed dataset (30.3K examples) combined with the translations generated from the sampled 2,000 seed examples.
 At the GRPO stage, we subsample another 2,000 seed examples and generate the challenging variants for curriculum learning, and we additionally include the seed English samples in the first curriculum stage to avoid losing its English ability as described in Section \ref{sec:curr-grpo}.

 We use the TRL library~\citep{vonwerra2022trl} for both SFT and GRPO stage.
 For both stages, we set the LoRA rank and alpha to 32, with a dropout rate of 0.1.
 During SFT, we use a learning rate of SFT is $2e-5$ and train for 3 epochs.
 For GRPO, we set the learning rate to $1e-5$ and the number of training epoch is 1.
 We conduct a hyperparameter sweep over LoRA rank and alpha values $\{8, 16, 32\}$, and select the best configuration based on performance on the Aegis-2.0 validation dataset.
+All use of the packages and artifacts are consistent with their intended use and license.
+We used ChatGPT to refine short sentences and paragraphs and to check for grammar errors.